Observation and Modulation of the Quantum Mpemba Effect on a Superconducting Quantum Processor

-\textbf{Acknowledgements}\\ We thank Zheng-Hang Sun for helpful discussions.
-This work was supported by National Natural Science Foundation of China (Grants Nos.~12447184, 12404578, 92265207, 92476202, 92365301, T2121001, 12204528, T2322030, 12247168), Innovation Program for Quantum Science and Technology (Grant No.~2021ZD0301800), Beijing Nova Program (Nos.~20220484121, 20240484652) and Beijing National Laboratory for Condensed Matter Physics (2024BNLCMPKF022).
+~\\ \textit{Acknowledgements}---We thank Zheng-Hang Sun for helpful discussions.
+This work was supported by National Natural Science Foundation of China (Grants Nos.~12447184, 12404578, 92265207, 92476202, 92365301, T2121001, 12204528, T2322030, 12247168), Innovation Program for Quantum Science and Technology (Grant No.~2021ZD0301800), Beijing Nova Program (Nos.~20220484121, 20240484652), Beijing National Laboratory for Condensed Matter Physics (2024BNLCMPKF022), Young Elite Scientists Sponsorship Program of the Beijing High Innovation Plan (Grant No.~20250945), and Beijing Natural Science Foundation (Grant No. 1262048).
 The device used in this work was made at the Nanofabrication Facilities at Institute of Physics, CAS in Beijing.